The Complexity Geometry of a Single Qubit: Discussion

-For the \emph{inner-product} metric the relationship is close. \begin{itemize} \item For the {inner-product} metric on \emph{unitaries}, every geodesic is generated by a time-independent Hamiltonian, and every path generated by a time-independent Hamiltonian is a geodesic of the inner-product metric.
+\begin{itemize} \item For the \emph{inner-product} metric on {unitaries}, every geodesic is generated by a time-independent Hamiltonian, and every path generated by a time-independent Hamiltonian is a geodesic of the inner-product metric.
 The relationship is one-to-one.

-\item For the {inner-product} metric on \emph{states}, every geodesic is generated by a time-independent Hamiltonian, but most paths generated by time-independent Hamiltonians are \emph{not} geodesics of the inner-product metric.

-For example, the time-independent Hamiltonian $\sigma_z$ rotates about the North Pole of the Bloch sphere and so generates all the lines of latitude, but only one of those lines of latitude---the equator---is an actual geodesic.
-By contrast all geodesics (all great circles) may be generated by rotating around some axis. \end{itemize}

-For the \emph{complexity} metric the relationship is much looser. \begin{itemize} \item For the {complexity} metric on \emph{unitaries}, in general there is no connection between geodesics and time-independent Hamiltonians.
-However, time-independent Hamiltonians where every term has the same penalty factor generate geodesics.
-In general to generate geodesics requires the use of a time-dependent Hamiltonian.

-\item For the {complexity} metric on \emph{states}, in general there is no connection between geodesics and time-independent Hamiltonians.
-For the example of Eq.~\ref{eq:statespacecomplexitymetric}, the only geodesics that are generated by time-independent Hamiltonians are either lines of longitude (generated by purely easy Hamiltonians) or the equator (generated by purely hard Hamiltonians). \end{itemize}
+\item For the \emph{complexity} metric on {unitaries}, the relationship is much looser: to generate geodesics generally requires the use of a time-dependent Hamiltonian, and a time-independent Hamiltonian generally does not generate a geodesic.
+This can be seen by examining the equation of motion.
+For a geodesic of the complexity geometry, the rate of change of the Hamiltonian in the direction of any operator $K$ is \cite{Nielsen2}